zold-io/zold/README.md

   * `zold init` creates a new wallet (you have to provide PGP keys)
   * `zold pull` pulls a wallet from the network
-  * `zold commit` creates and commits a new payment to the wallet
+  * `zold commit` creates and commits a new transaction to the wallet
   * `zold push` pushes a wallet to the network

 For more options just run: